ashleysharp/RepData_PeerAssessment1/PA1_template.md

 Out of **17568** observations there are **2304** missing values

 We can impute missing values using the per interval averages calculated above.
-To do this we create two new objects: a copy of the original data frame, and new data frame consisting of repeated copies of the average day.
-We then replace the missing in the new data frame with the corresponding values in the repeated average day.
+To do this we create two new objects: a copy of the original data frame, and data frame consisting of repeated copies of the average day.
+We then replace the missing values in the copied data frame with the corresponding values in the repeated average day.

 ```r
 activityest <- activity